 A Better Way to Teach Kids How to Read Music

 I have become a fan of music mnemonics or acronyms (I like to call them memory phrases) because it’s a creative approach to learn how to quickly identify a note, wherever it may be within the staff.
-Check out how I use this resource when teaching a piano lesson.
+I have watched my piano students gain confidence to read music because of these memory aides.

 By associating information with familiar or catchy phrase, students enhance their retention and recall.
 From this they gain confidence and momentum to be able to read music, and eventually being able to site read effectively.

-How do you remember which one to use for lines and which one to use for space notes?
+How to know which memory phrase to use for line notes and space notes?

 So why do teachers avoid using acronyms/mnemonics?